AnJingwd/STRsearch/README.md

 ### Reference

- The STRsearch publication is available here:
+ The STRsearch publication is available here:  [STRsearch: a new pipeline for targeted profiling of short tandem repeats in massively parallel sequencing data](https://hereditasjournal.biomedcentral.com/articles/10.1186/s41065-020-00120-6)